-101 INTRODUCTION TO PHILOSOPHY

-Introduction to philosophic problems and attitudes through acquaintance with the thoughts of some leading thinkers of Western tradition.

-INTRODUCTION TO ETHICS 120

-Introduction to problems of moral conduct through readings from the tradition and class discussion; nature of "good," "right," "ought" and "freedom".

-170 INTRODUCTION TO LOGIC Introduction to logic and critical thinking.
-Includes such topics as meaning, informal fallacies, propositional logic, predicate and syllogistic logic and nature of induction
+- 101 INTRODUCTION TO PHILOSOPHY 3 credits Introduction to philosophic problems and attitudes through acquaintance with the thoughts of some leading thinkers of Western tradition. - 120 INTRODUCTION TO ETHICS 3 credits Introduction to problems of moral conduct through readings from the tradition and class discussion; nature of "good," "right," "ought" and "freedom". - 170 INTRODUCTION TO LOGIC 3 credits Introduction to logic and critical thinking.
+Includes such topics as meaning, informal fallacies, propositional logic, predicate and syllogistic logic and nature of induction.